-- Editors of six journals (World Development, Landscape and Urban Planning, Food Policy, Ecological Economics, World Development Perspectives, and Ecology and Society) will be available to speak with and advise conference participants.
+- Editors of five journals (World Development, Landscape and Urban Planning, Food Policy, Ecological Economics, and Ecology and Society) will be available to speak with and advise conference participants.
 We will work with interested journal editors on developing special issues around relevant sustainability and development themes, stay tuned!

 - Expedited paper review appointments with the Editor in Chief of World Development.
 Selections for these spots will be made via random lottery.
 Sign up HERE by October 8.
 Notifications will go out by October 31.
 These appointments are short (10 minute) sessions with the editor who will briefly review your paper and provide comments on its suitability for submission for publication.

 - UPDATE: World Development Special Issue Submission: At this time, only those who present their paper at the SDC are invited to submit their paper for special issue consideration.
 Presenters can submit their paper via the main World Development submission portal (EES).
 Under submission type, please select “*Invitation Only* SI: S&DMEET2018”.
 The deadline for submission is now December 31, 2018.
 If you wish to share your paper with fellow conference participants, only, you can do so HERE, by November 5, 2018.
 Paper guidelines for both submission options can be found HERE.

 - In addition, we will work with many of the conference participants to plan for future activities and engage as many researchers as possible in our specific plans.
 We see this meeting as the start of a significant engagement between researchers and practitioners working on sustainability and development.